 Compatible pole model PMHD12 – Birds Choice 12′ Heavy Duty Telescoping Purple Martin Pole

-3. BestNest Heath 12-Room Two-Story Purple Martin House & Gourds Package
+3. BestNest Heath 12-Room Purple Martin House & Gourds Package

 With this option you get the best of both worlds from the previous two.
-This kit comes with everything you need to start your journey as a Purple Martin landlord including a 12 room house, 4 additional gourds, a telescoping gourd pole, and even a couple of martin decoys to help attract them to your yard.
+This kit comes with everything you need to start your journey as a Purple Martin landlord including a 12 room house, a telescoping pole, a couple of martin decoys to help attract them to your yard, and an informative purple martin book.
 For a beginner this is a great choice, and is really priced a lot lower than I would have expected considering all you get.

 What to know about hosting Purple Martins in your yard